leandroarndt/Google-Earth-Decoder-optimisation-tools/README.md

 Change the following settings, according to your project:

 * **projects_folder**: the parent folder that contains your sceneries
-project_name: the name of your project
+* **project_name**: the name of your project
 * **compressonatortool_folder**: the folder that contains the compressonator exe (compressonatorcli.exe) that convert and compress the DDS texture files of the packages.
 This exe shoud be in the <path_to_compressonator\bin\cli> folder
 * **author_name**: the name of the author of the scenery
-* **NB_PARALLEL_TASKS**: number of parallel instance of compressonator running at the same time.
+* **nb_parallel_tasks**: number of parallel instance of compressonator running at the same time.
 If you experiment issues running the script, try lowering this setting

 ### 8.5) Usage

-Open Blender in administrator mode.
-Go in the Scripting view, then click on the Open icon, and choose the clean_package_files python script.
+Copy "clean package files.py" to the folder of your choice.
+If using blender, go in the Scripting view, then click on the Open icon, and choose the copied file.
 When the configuration is done, open the Blender system console Window (Window => Toggle System Console).
 Then, run the script.
+If using a common Python 3 interpreter, edit the copied file and run it.

 ### 8.6) Process